idjoo/anti-sp/README.md

 # anti-sp
 Program created for binusian to minimalize the chance to fail classes because of absence, written purely in go.
+This Program is inpired by [BimayInstantVicon](https://github.com/ayangd/BimayInstantVicon) which is made by [ayangd](https://github.com/ayangd).
+So shout out to him and go checkout his projects.

 ## Installation
 ```